What's New?

 a language file matching the Windows language setting is not available then

-the Web Update Wizard looks for a default language file (which you can provide).
+the Software Update Wizard looks for a default language file (which you can provide).

-If no default language file is found then the Web Update Wizard reverts to
+If no default language file is found then the Software Update Wizard reverts to

 (PowerProgrammer) English.